Skip to main content

 Concrete TypeLayers EquivalentNotes

-Sentencepub.layers.expression with kind="sentence"Nested Expression with parentRef pointing to its section.
+Sentencepub.layers.expression.expression with kind="sentence"Nested Expression with parentRef pointing to its section.
 Layers adds temporalSpan.

-Tokenpub.layers.expression with kind="word"Concrete's Token has tokenIndex, text, and TextSpan; Layers adds temporalSpan for audio-grounded tokens.
+Tokenpub.layers.expression.expression with kind="word"Concrete's Token has tokenIndex, text, and TextSpan; Layers adds temporalSpan for audio-grounded tokens.
 Tokens are word-level Expressions nested within their sentence.

-Segmentation Binding
+Segmentation and Structural Binding

 Concrete TypeLayers EquivalentNotes